xkbcommon/libxkbcommon/doc/compatibility.md

 @tableofcontents{html:2}

-This page presents the differences between the [XKB 1.0 specification][XKB Protocol] implemented in current X servers and its implementation in libxkbcommon.
+This page presents the differences between the [XKB 1.0 specification][XKB Protocol] implemented in current X servers and its implementation in xkbcommon.

 xkbcommon has *removed* support for some parts of the specification which introduced unnecessary complications.
 Many of these removals were in fact